leventcem/StoryGPT/README.md

-# OpenAI API Quickstart - Node.js example app
+# OpenAI Story Generator - Node.js example app

-This is an example pet name generator app used in the OpenAI API [quickstart tutorial](https://beta.openai.com/docs/quickstart).
+This is an example story generator app used in the OpenAI API [quickstart tutorial](https://beta.openai.com/docs/quickstart).
 It uses the [Next.js](https://nextjs.org/) framework with [React](https://reactjs.org/).
 Check out the tutorial or follow the instructions below to get set up.

 ## Setup